ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 The link definition(s) can be placed anywhere you like in your document.
 They are only used for creating links during Markdown processing, and are stripped from your document in the HTML output.

-The URL portion of the link definition may, optionally, be surrounded by angle brackets and the title part can be enclosed in double quotes or standard parentheses.
+The URL portion of the link definition may, optionally, be surrounded by angle brackets.
+The ‘title’ part, if included, should be enclosed in either double quotes or standard parentheses.
 Additionally, you can put the title attribute on the next line and use extra spaces or tabs for padding — which tends to look better with longer URLs.

-The following four link definitions, therefore, are equivalent:
+The following four link definitions are, therefore, equivalent:
 ~~~markdown
 [foo]: http://example.com "Optional title for the link"
 [foo]: http://example.com (Optional title for the link)